prideout/pez/README.md

 void pezCheck(int condition, ...)    |
 void pezPrintString(const char* pStr, ...) |

-Note that functions that *you* implement are prefixed with a capital `Pez`, whereas functions that *pez* implements are prefixed with a lowercase `pez`.
+Note that your job is to implement functions that are prefixed with a capital `Pez`, whereas functions that prefixed with a lowercase `pez` are alrady implemented for you.

-Pez simplements some OS-specific stuff for you:
+Pez implements some OS-specific stuff for you:

-    int pezIsPressing(char key)
     const char* pezOpenFileDialog()
     const char* pezGetDesktopFolder()
+    int pezIsPressing(char key)

 Pez never makes any OpenGL calls (that's up to you), but it provides a few helper functions to make it easy to load GLSL strings:

     const char* pezGetShader(const char* effectKey)
     int pezAddDirective(const char* token, const char* directive)

+Take a look at [glsw](http://prideout.net/blog/?p=11) to see how the effect key maps to a filename.

-And, some functions to make it easy to create vertex buffer objects:
+And, pez provides some functions to make it easy to create vertex buffer objects:

     PezVerts pezLoadVerts(const char* filename)
     PezVerts pezGenQuad(float left, float top, float right, float bottom) void pezFreeVerts(PezVerts verts)
     void pezSaveVerts(PezVerts verts, const char* filename)

-And, some functions to make it easy to create textures or pixel buffer objects:
+Likewise, here are some functions to help with textures or pixel buffer objects:

     PezPixels pezLoadPixels(const char* filename)
     void pezFreePixels(PezPixels pixels)